 - 1. California and New Hampshire: No limit on number of weeks, but total paid can not exceed 26 x WBA. - 2.
-26 week extension possible. - 3.
+26-week extension possible. - 3.
 New Hampshire: Negatively rated employer must agree to reimburse dollar for dollar. - 4.
 Ohio: Legislation authorizing Ohio's version of STC, entitled SharedWork Ohio, was enacted in 2013. - 5.
 California: For worksharing plans effective on or after July 6, 2014, the length of an approved plan is 12 months.
 For plans effective on or before July 5, 2014, the length of the approved plan is six months. - 6.
 Washington: Employers using Worksharing are eligible for benefit charge relief for Workshare weeks paid between July 1, 2012 and June 28, 2015 to the extent reimbursed by federal funds.
 Column (3) No limit on weeks but total paid cannot exceed maximum entitlement. - 7.
 Wisconsin: Column (2) Program ends on the earlier of the last Sunday that precedes the end of the 6 month period beginning on the effective date of the program or any Sunday before that day specified in the plan unless the plan terminates on an earlier date.
 Column (3) No workshare plan may be in effect for a period greater than 6 months over a 5 year period for the same "work unit".
 This would effectively limit the duration of any plan and corresponding benefit entitlement under a workshare plan to a period of 26 weeks. - 8.
-Michigan: No limit on the number of weeks; the benefits are paid until the maximum benefit amount is exhausted.
+Michigan: No limit on the number of weeks; the benefits are paid until the maximum benefit amount is exhausted. - 9.
+Maine: minimum of 2 employees per plan. - 10.
+Oregon: total paid cannot exceed 26 x WBA.